Last updated: May 26, 2026

 | Race training | Thoroughbreds in full track training | 1.5–2% (quality hay) | 1–1.5%+ body weight | Multiple small grain meals; ulcer management critical; electrolytes in heat |

-Body condition scoring — assessing a horse’s fat cover on a 1–9 scale — is the most practical tool for knowing whether you’re feeding the right amount.
+Body condition scoring — assessing a horse’s fat cover on a 1–9 scale — is the most practical tool for knowing whether you are feeding the right amount.
 A score of 4–5 is ideal for most horses.
 Below 4 means the horse needs more calories.
 Above 6 means it needs less, or more exercise, or both.
 Check body condition every two to four weeks and adjust feed before a problem becomes serious.
-For guidance on building feeding and care into a consistent routine, see our complete horse care schedule.
-For how feeding changes across seasons, see our guide to seasonal horse feeding strategies.
-For senior horses specifically, the feeding picture changes again after age 20 — see our complete guide to feeding senior horses.
+For how feeding changes across seasons, see the seasonal horse feeding strategies guide.
+For senior horses specifically, the feeding picture changes again after age 20 — see the complete guide to feeding senior horses.

 Common Horse Feeding Mistakes

 Most feeding-related health problems in horses come from a handful of recurring mistakes.
-None of them are complicated — but they’re common enough that every horse owner should know them by name.
-Several of these mistakes are among the leading causes of colic; if you’re not familiar with how to recognize and respond to colic, see our guide on what to do when your horse colics.
+None of them are complicated — but they are common enough that every horse owner should know them by name.
+Several of these mistakes are among the leading causes of colic; if you are not familiar with how to recognize and respond to colic, see the guide on what to do when your horse colics.

 | Mistake | Why It Happens | The Consequence | The Fix |